Who can we find behind the doors and windows of this little red house?

 It’s a handy take-anywhere bag with plenty of space to carry cars and other toys.
 As an added bonus, it’s big enough to hold all my son’s cars, making a cute storage box in the playroom!

-If you use this tutorial, please let me know in the comments or send me an email!
+If you make your own felt play mat-house, please let me know in the comments or send me an email!